Locvps/Zee5-Stream-Scrapper/README.md

 <h2> Where To Host : </h2>

-<h5 align="center"> Copy The index.php code and Host on repl.it or heroku as your wish <br> or Your Hosting Otherwise Use https://z5avi.herokuapp.com/
+<h5 align="center"> Copy The index.php code and Host on repl.it or heroku as your wish <br> or Your Hosting
 <br>

 ---